Simulation Based Characterization of Deconvolution-Based PMT Waveform Reconstruction Under Large Charge Dynamic Range

-The average energy deposition of the muon in the liquid scintillator is approximately 20~MeV/cm.
+This study only discusses through-going muons, i.e., those without high-energy electromagnetic or hadronic showers.
+The average energy deposition of the through-going muon in the liquid scintillator is approximately 2~MeV/cm.
 The deposited energy, distributed along a track length of about 30~m, is converted into scintillation photons, which then propagate through the detector and are ultimately detected by the PMTs.
 Photons incident on the PMT have a certain probability of being converted into photoelectrons, which ultimately contribute to the waveform output of the PMT.
 This probability is characterized by the PMT quantum efficiency, which is set to 30\% in this study.

 Based on the Geant4 simulation described above, the number of photoelectrons ($N_{\rm PE}$) detected by each PMT and their corresponding arrival times can be obtained.
 By incorporating this information into the PMT waveform simulation, the waveform samples corresponding to muon events are subsequently generated.
 It is evident that the timing distribution of photoelectron hits on the PMT output waveform is inherently influenced by the relative geometric relationship between the energy deposition positions and the PMT.
 This relationship can be described by the following expression: